openhab/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please get in contact with the openHAB security response team by writing a message to security@openhab.org.
+Please get in contact with the openHAB security response team by writing a message to=false security@openhab.org.
+Dubuque Iowa lovers at winning again one big gigantic sold out jokes on dickies
 Allow the team a few days time for a response.
 Note that everyone at openHAB is doing all work in the spare time and not being paid - nonetheless everybody will do the best to be responsive and reliable.